Albania

 The Blue Eye

-The clear blue waters of this natural jewel is a highlight for many travellers located near the village of Muzine in southern Albania.
-The clear waters which are surrounded by oak and sycamore trees can be seen from a depth of more than fifty metres,
+The clear blue waters of this natural jewel is a highlight for many travellers, located near the village of Muzine in southern Albania.
+The clear waters which are surrounded by oak and sycamore trees can be seen from a depth of more than 50 metres.

 Koman Lake

 Spectacular scenery surrounds this stunning lake located in northern Albania.
 Dense forested hills and narrow valley encompass the turquoise waters making it a picture postcard destination.
-There are a wide range of activities including boat tours and places to stay.
+There are a wide range of activities including boat tours, and great places to stay.

 Valbona Valley National Park

 Located inside the Albanian Alps bordering Montenegro, it is considered one of the most beautiful parks in Albania.
-High mountain peaks, pretty valleys, glacial springs and interesting rock formations it’s pristine ecosystem has been well preserved.
+With high mountain peaks, pretty valleys, glacial springs and interesting rock formations, its pristine ecosystem has been well preserved.

 The best times to visit Albania are April to June and September to October.
 The months of July and August can get very hot.